-21. Ensure compliance with all relevant programmatic statutes, regulations, EOs, and policies (e.g., civil rights and environmental issues).
+- 1. Ensure compliance with all relevant programmatic statutes, regulations, EOs, and policies (e.g., civil rights and environmental issues).
 These factors should be considered at an early stage in the application or proposal review process.
 This includes encouraging applicants to build environmental considerations into their own planning processes in a way that facilitates National Environmental Policy Act and other environmental compliance requirements.
-The funding agency, with appropriate Department of Commerce oversight, is ultimately responsible for environmental compliance and has a duty to enforce recipient compliance as a condition of funding.
+The operating unit, with appropriate DOC oversight, is ultimately responsible for environmental compliance and has a duty to enforce recipient compliance as a condition of funding. - 2.
+Provide programmatic guidance and technical assistance to recipients, Grants Officers, and other officials, as necessary. - 3.
+Establish programmatic policy within the scope of authorizing legislation and DOC goals and objectives.